Winter Palace Taken

 Winter Palace Taken! (also known as Winter Palace Taken without the exclamation mark) is a painting by Soviet artist Vladimir Serov.
 It depicts the storming of the Provisional Government during the October Armed Uprising in Petrograd.
 The painting is currently on display at the State Tretyakov Gallery.
 It is considered one of the artist's best works.
 The painting is short and simple, without details of the outside world.
 According to Soviet art historians, it captures an event from the time of revolutionary upheaval.
 The action takes place on the Jordan stairs of the Winter Palace.
 At the foot of the stairs the artist depicted two active participants in the struggle for the Provisional Government's residence — a soldier and a militiaman of the Red Guard, which, according to Soviet art historians, embodied the union of the working class and the working peasantry.
 Among the merits of the canvas: the mastery of revealing characters, careful execution of details, "expressive" simplicity.

 Soviet art experts considered Vladimir Serov's painting to be one of the most significant works of art from after the war.
 Important Soviet art experts like Ivan Astakhov, Sofia Korovkovich, and Andrey Lebedev looked closely at the painting's idea, how it was put together, and its use of color.
-The painting is still used in history classes in secondary and higher schools in the USSR and the Russian Federation.
+The painting is still used in history classes in secondary and higher schools in the Russian Federation.
 During the Soviet period, it was also used in classes for teenagers.

 The painting was reflected in the work of individual figures of Russian nonconformist culture and served them to create art objects that ironically interpreted the history of the USSR and its so-called "official art".